 Precipitation occurs over the oceans but we have virtually no measures so we cannot determine the diluting effect on the salinity and gaseous content of the critical surface layer.
 How much does precipitation as a 10 percent carbonic acid solution affect the CO2 measures of that layer?
 Snowmelt has a higher percentage of CO2 concentration.

-Wind speed and direction are major determinant of water distribution in the atmosphere and therefore across the world.
+ion are major determinant of water distribution in the atmosphere and therefore across the world.
 It alters the impact of temperature, as we know from wind chill or heat index measures.
 What is the effect of a small increase in regional, hemispheric or global wind speed on the weather and climate?

 Atmospheric pressure varies with temperature that determines the weight of the atmosphere pushing on the surface.
 How much do these changes affect sea level?
 We know it is considerable because of storm surges that accompany intense low-pressure systems.